microsoft/Agents-for-Enhanced-Customer-Care-Solution-Accelerator/README.md

 ### Cross references
 Check out similar solution accelerators

-{🟨TODO: Identify related accelerators - fill in the name and a one sentence description.
-The name should have non-breaking spaces in them to make sure the layout doesn't break.}

 | Solution Accelerator | Description |
 |---|---|
 | [Conversation knowledge mining](https://github.com/microsoft/Conversation-Knowledge-Mining-Solution-Accelerator) |This solution accelerator enables customers with large amounts of conversational data to improve decision-making by leveraging intelligence to uncover insights, relationships, and patterns from customer interactions. |